KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

           JOIN promotion p on s.promotion_id=p.promotion_id
           GROUP BY p.media_type

 It is also possible to dynamically change the original text of the query at runtime.
-This can be done by defining a script (Groovy or Javascript) and associating it to the query.
+This can be done by defining a script (Groovy or JavaScript) and associating it to the query.
 Click on the **Edit Script** button (see next figure) and the script editor will open.
 Here you can write the script.
 The base query is bounded to the execution context of the script (variable query) together with its parameters (variable parameters) and all the profile attributes of the user that executes the dataset (variable attributes).

 .. _scripteditingdataset:
 .. figure:: media/image31.png

     Script editing for dataset.

-In Code Query dataset’s script example we uses Javascript to dynamically modify the ``FROM`` clause of the original query according to the value of the parameter year selected at runtime by the user.
+In Code Query dataset’s script example we uses JavaScript to dynamically modify the ``FROM`` clause of the original query according to the value of the parameter year selected at runtime by the user.

 .. code-block:: javascript
          :caption:  Query dataset’s script example